 - other documents as required under your immigration category.

 After submitting your perfectly-completed application, the USCIS will send you a Receipt Notice within 2 or 3 weeks of the filing date.
-The notice will contain a receipt number that you may use to follow up on the progress in processing your EAD card online.
+The notice will contain a receipt number that you may use to follow up on the progress in processing your Employment Authorization Document (EAD) card online.

 Request for More Information